 The new IC-9700 replaced the IC-9100 in our Portable Satellite Station.
-An updated version of MacDoppler is available which supports the IC-9700 and we tested MacDoppler using both the USB and CI-V interfaces.
-In both cases, MacDoppler handled the new radio including band and mode selection, doppler correction, and access tone setting properly.
-Our setup uses an iMac running MacDoppler and MacLoggerDX for radio control, antenna control, and logging and a windows laptop running UISS and MMSSTV for APRS and SSTV.
-Our setup was easily accomplished by connecting the IC-9700’s CI-V interface to the iMac and the USB interface (for audio and PTT) to our windows laptop.
+An updated version of MacDoppler is available, which supports the IC-9700, and we tested MacDoppler using both the USB and CI-V interfaces.
+In both cases, MacDoppler properly handled the new radio, including band and mode selection, doppler correction, and access-tone setting.
+Our setup uses an iMac running MacDoppler and MacLoggerDX for radio control, antenna control, and logging, and a Windows laptop running UISS and MMSSTV for APRS and SSTV.
+Our setup was easily accomplished by connecting the IC-9700’s CI-V interface to the iMac and the USB interface (for audio and PTT) to our Windows laptop.

 We’ve also done a bit of APRS operation through the ISS using the IC-9700 and the UISS software.
-The direct USB interface was used to a windows laptop for APRS.
-Setting up PTT and the proper audio levels were straightforward and the combination of MacDoppler controlling the VFO in the radio and the PC doing the APRS packet processing worked well.
+The direct USB interface was used on a Windows laptop for APRS.
+Setting up PTT and the proper audio levels was straightforward.
+The combination of MacDoppler controlling the VFO in the radio and the PC doing the APRS packet processing worked well.

-The IC-9700 can power and sequence our external ARR preamplifiers and we plan to use this capability to eliminate the outboard sequencers that we are currently using with our preamps.
-We’ll need to climb our tower to change the preamps over to be powered through the coax before we can complete the preamp control changeover.
+The IC-9700 can power and sequence our external ARR preamplifiers, and we plan to use this capability to eliminate the outboard sequencers we are currently using with our preamps.
+We’ll need to climb our tower to change the preamps to be powered through the coax before we can complete the preamp control changeover.